 Mid-Season Insect Watch: European Corn Borer and Western Bean Cutworm

-Let’s take a closer look at two pests—the European Corn Borer and Western Bean Cutworm—to be on the lookout for in order to protect your corn crop this growing season.
+Let’s take a closer look at two pests — the European Corn Borer and Western Bean Cutworm — to get you familiar with crop signs to look for and treatments to use in response to these pests this season.

 European Corn Borer

 The European Corn Borer (ECB) is a species of moth whose life cycle has four stages:

 The larval stage does the damage, and is where control measures are applied to crops.
 Depending on the region of corn production, there can be 1-4 generations of ECB per year, although two generations per year is most common.

 First generation ECB larvae overwinter inside corn stalks and corn cobs, which provide protection for the larva from weather and predators.
 In early spring, the larvae become active and convert into the pupa stage.
 Moths then emerge in mid-May through mid-June.

 ECB adults (moths) are nocturnal in activity.
 They mate, and the female moth lays eggs in clusters of 5-30 eggs on the underside of corn leaves near the midrib.
 Eggs hatch in 4-10 days, and the larva feed in the whorls of the plant, which causes a shot-holed appearance on the leaves as they continue to grow.

 As the larvae increase in size, they bore into the tender stalk, forming a cavity within the stalk.
 The larva then pupate and the second generation moth emerges 7-14 days later.
 Second generation ECB moths mate, and the female moth lay eggs on the underside of leaves.
 These lava hatch and feed on remaining pollen in leaf axils and also on corn silks.
 Eventually, the second generation larvae feed and enter the shanks of ears, ear tips and upper half of corn stalks.